Internet

 4. Break down the task and assign deadlines

-This gives you a sense of achievement every step of the way, helps you stay on track and helps you to ultimately meet your deadline by having taking care of large amounts of the work already.
+This gives you a sense of achievement every step of the way, helps you stay on track and helps you to ultimately meet your deadline by taking care of large amounts of the work already.
 Not to mention the surge of dopamine you get when you check off that significant milestone on the way to completion.
 Another perk is that you lower the risks of reaching burnout if you pace out your work realistically.

 5. Switch up your surrounding

-Did you know that a sense of novelty of your environment raises the dopamine levels, and as a result of the focus you put into the activity?
+Did you know that a sense of novelty of your environment raises the dopamine levels as a result of the focus you put into the activity?
 While developers are bound to hardware, remote coding may not be an option for everyone.
 But chances are you are doing a lot of research as a part of the development process.

 You can easily take a laptop with the research papers and take notes or brainstorm ideas for the algorithm in a more unusual place.
 The change of surroundings will boost your focus, extracting much better and long-lasting results from your work.
 So maybe go to your favorite coffee shop, or to a park on a sunny day, or a library, or any other spot that gives you the conditions you need for work, and you enjoy the experience while getting things done.